 Zack wanted to be an attorney as long as he can remember.
 “The better lawyers I know have experience in their field and have focused on it for a long time.
 You want to do a great job for your client, but you want to do it efficiently.
 And that efficiency comes with experience, so you’re not just racking up billable hours.
 You’re doing a great job and doing it efficiently.
 That’s my goal.”

-Zack practices in the areas of environmental and real estate law and is a member of the Firm's Real Estate Group.
-He primarily assists clients with CERCLA enforcement actions, environmental remediation of commercial and industrial properties, underground storage tank issues, and issues related to riparian rights and water pollution.
+Zack practices in the areas of environmental and real estate law and is a member of Graydon’s Commercial Real Estate Group.
+He primarily assists clients with office and retail leasing, commercial and industrial acquisitions and dispositions, due diligence work, title and zoning disputes, CERCLA enforcement actions, environmental remediation of commercial and industrial properties, underground storage tank issues, and issues related to riparian rights and water pollution.
 Zack has had an active role in the Diamond Alkali Superfund site, one of the largest Superfund sites in the country, since 2012.

-Prior to joining Graydon, Zack spent time working with the Ohio Environmental Counsel and the litigation firm Anspach, Meeks, Ellenburger LLP.
+Prior to joining Graydon, Zack spent time working with the Ohio Environmental Counsel.
 He also worked for three years at the Douglas Company, a construction management firm based out of Holland, Ohio.
 He is a 2012 graduate of the University of Toledo College of Law, where he earned his J.D. and Environmental Law Certificate, and 2008 graduate of The University of Michigan College of Engineering where he earned his Bachelor of Science in Civil and Environmental Engineering.

 Zack is the recipient of the 2012 Ohio State Bar Association Environmental Law Award and the 2012 ALI-ABA Scholarship & Leadership Award.
 He has two published articles in the field of environmental law, Legal Tools for Reducing Harmful Algal Blooms in Lake Erie and The Great Lakes Compact: States Suffering From Withdrawal.

-Zack and his wife, Carolyn Kelly Hohl, live in Oakley.
+Zack and his wife, Carolyn Kelly Hohl, live in Mariemont.